All Products

 +------------+-------------+-------------+------------+------------+

-You can run the EXPLAIN statement to check whether partition pruning takes effect.
-A user-defined function (UDF) or the partition condition settings of a JOIN operation may cause partition pruning to fail.
+Run the EXPLAIN statement to verify that partition pruning takes effect.
+A user-defined function (UDF) or partition conditions in a JOIN ON clause may prevent pruning.
 For more information, see Check whether partition pruning is effective.

 @com.aliyun.odps.udf.annotation.UdfProperty(isDeterministic=true)

-com.aliyun.odps.udf.annotation.UdfProperty is defined in the odps-sdk-udf.jar file.
-You must upgrade the version of the referenced odps-sdk-udf to 0.30.x or later.
+com.aliyun.odps.udf.annotation.UdfProperty is defined in odps-sdk-udf.jar.
+Upgrade odps-sdk-udf to version 0.30.x or later.

---The UDF must be placed in the WHERE clause of the source table:
+The UDF must be in the WHERE clause of the source table for pruning to take effect:

 SELECT key, value FROM srcp WHERE udf(ds) = 'xx';

-• If a column in a Column expression (SELECT_expr) uses a function and is renamed using an alias, the alias cannot be referenced in the WHERE clause.
-Incorrect example:
+If a column in SELECT_expr uses a function and is renamed with an alias, the alias cannot be referenced in the WHERE clause.
+The following statement returns an error:

 FROM Information_Schema.TASKS_HISTORY